- The nose is made up of several bone, cartilage, and soft tissue components.

-In all cases, rhinoplasty causes discomfort to your nose and sinuses for about 3 weeks.
+In most cases, rhinoplasty causes discomfort to your nose and sinuses for about three weeks.
 The initial pain is more severe, but subsides after only a few days.

 Many patients say that the most difficult part of the recovery process is the initial period during which the nasal splint and packing are in place.
 Your face will feel swollen and puffy, the area around your eyes may be bruised, and your nose will be painfully tender.

 It’s recommended that you make use of cold packs to reduce swelling during this time, and take whatever pain relievers your doctor has prescribed.
 It will take about two weeks for the swelling and bruising to improve.

 One of the most common causes of discomfort after rhinoplasty is a dry throat.
 Since your sinuses will be packed with gauze during the first part of recovery, you’ll need to breathe through your mouth, causing throat dryness.

 Here are some tips for soothing your dry throat: